abcxyz/abc/README.md

 The `<location>` parameter gives the location of the template.

-For every test case, it is expected that a `testdata/golden/<test_name>/test.yaml` exists to define template input params.Each "input" in this file must correspond to a template input defined in the template's`spec.yaml`.
+For every test case, it is expected that a `testdata/golden/<test_name>/test.yaml` exists to define template input params.
+Each "input" in this file must correspond to a template input defined in the template's `spec.yaml`.
 Each required input in the template's spec.yaml must have a corresponding input value defined in the `test.yaml`.

 Example test.yaml: